 NFJP employment and training participants who need help to stay in training or to start their career may obtain supportive services.

 More About NFJP Career Services

-Career services are available to NFJP participants before and during training at IMC locations in Anna, Harvard, Moline, and Peoria.
+Career services are available to NFJP participants before and during training at IMC locations in Cobden, Harvard, Peoria and Rock Island.

 NFJP employment and training participants may receive these Career Services:

 |Adult education, directly or through referrals, is offered to individuals who need basic skills to start their chosen career pathway.|

 |Steps in a hypothetical career pathway to become a Certified Nurse's Assistant (CNA):|

 |Employability development plans outline the steps to start a career pathway and track progress in reaching a job goal.|

 |Objective assessment helps each NFJP participant to prepare for - and during- training for high growth occupations:|